MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/create-a-hello-world-app-js-uwp.md

 This tutorial teaches you how to use JavaScript and HTML to create a simple "Hello, world" app that targets the Universal Windows Platform (UWP) on Windows 10.
 With a single project in Microsoft Visual Studio, you can build an app that runs on any Windows 10 device.

 > [!NOTE]
-> This tutorial is using Visual Studio Community 2017.
+> This tutorial is using Visual Studio Community 2019.
 If you are using a different version of Visual Studio, it may look a little different for you.

 Here you'll learn how to:

--   Create a new **Visual Studio** project that targets **Windows 10** and the **UWP**.
+-   Create a new **Visual Studio 2019** project that targets **Windows 10** and the **UWP**.
 -   Add HTML and JavaScript content
 -   Run the project on the local desktop in Visual Studio